Esri/lerc/OtherLanguages/js/README.md

 # Lerc JS

-> Rapid decoding of Lerc compressed raster data for any standard pixel type, not just rgb or byte
+> Rapid decoding of Lerc compressed raster data for any standard pixel type, not just rgb or byte.

+# Breaking changes
+- [Web Assembly](https://caniuse.com/wasm) support is now required.
+- <code>Lerc.load()</code> must be invoked and the returned promise must be resolved prior to <code>Lerc.decode</code>.
+This only needs to be done once per worker (or the main thread).
+There's no extra cost when invoked multiple times as the internal wasm loading promise is cached.

 ## Browser